Wedding photography - improving your shooting workflow

 These articles with tips are just as relevant for any area of photography.
 The techniques here are applicable to any field or level of photography.
 I feel so strongly about the advice here, that I'd go as far to say that the further Read more inside...

-When I posted the article with tips and advice for second-shooting weddings, it generated a lot of conversations in the comments.
-I’d like to follow it up with two related articles, of which this will be the first - tips on how to improve your technique as a photographer.
+When I posted the article with tips and advice for second-shooting weddings, it generated a lot of conversation in the comments.
+I’d like to follow it up with two related articles, of which this will be the first – tips on how to improve your technique as a photographer.
 It is general advice for any photographer.
 And it is especially pertinent if you're a second photographer / 2nd shooter.
-(Tips on improving your shooting workflow at a wedding, will follow.)

 Camera technique can be distilled into a few elements: